remotestorage/armadietto/notes/modular-server.md

 `authenticate ({ username, password }, logNotes)`

-`createUser` MUST call `allocateUserStorage(username, logNotes)` on the streaming store handler.
+`createUser` MUST call `allocateUserStorage(username, logNotes)` on the streaming store router.

 `logNotes` is a set of strings which methods can append to.
 The logging middleware will append everything in `logNotes` to the log entry for the current request.

-The account object may be the same object as the streaming store handler.
+The account object may be the same object as the streaming store router.

 ### Logging